PedroMagar/MISA-O/README.md

 The reference implementation (located at "/design/misa-o_ref.sv") is not made to be performant, efficient, optimal or even synthesizable; its main purpose is to be simple to interpret while also serving as a playground to test the ISA instructions.

 ### How to run
-To run you must have installed icarus verilog (iverilog) and GTKWAVE, open terminal on "/scripts", from there execute the scripts in it.
+To run you must have installed icarus verilog (iverilog) and GTKWAVE, open terminal on root directory, from there execute run_tb.bat (windows) or run_tb.sh (linux).

 #### Scripts
 - misa-o_b.sh: Build script, utilized to see if the project is currently building.